meilisearch/documentation/reference/features/settings.md

 #### Example

-To be able to sort search results according to attributes `price` and `author` in an ecommerce bookshop, you must first add these attributes them to the `sortableAttributes` list:
+To be able to sort search results according to the attributes `price` and `author` in a webshop, you must first add them to the `sortableAttributes` list:

 <CodeSamples id="settings_guide_sortable_1" />